tonytanjk/Smart-Automated-Gardening-System/README.md

 - **☁️ Cloud Data Storage**: Sync data with a cloud database for remote access.
 - **💧 Automated Nutrient Distribution**: Enhance automation with controlled nutrient delivery.
 - **👥 Multi-User Support**: Implement user authentication for different access levels.
+- **💡 Pump and Light Control**: Manually or automatically control water pumps and grow lights.
+- **🛠 First-Time Setup Wizard**: A guided setup process for configuring the hydroponics system.
+- **⚙️ Sensor Threshold Configuration**: Set and adjust thresholds for different sensors to automate actions.

 ## 📝 License
 Baby Licenses we don't have them sadly.
 I know we can make them but this project is honestly making me NUTS